Effects of dynamical friction on perturbations for evolving dark energy: Acknowledgements

 \section{Acknowledgements}

-F.P. acknowledges partial support from the INFN grant InDark, the Departments of Excellence grant L.232/2016 of the Italian Ministry of Education, University and Research (MUR) and from the European Union -- Next Generation EU.
-FP also acknowledges the FCT project with ref.\ number PTDC/FIS-AST/0054/2021.
-F.P. also acknowledges the FCT project with ref.\ number PTDC/FIS-AST/0054/2021.
-The work of O.L. is partially financed by the Ministry of Education and Science of the Republic of Kazakhstan, Grant: IRN AP19680128.
+F.P. acknowledges partial support from the INFN grant InDark and from the Italian Ministry of University and Research (\textsc{mur}), PRIN 2022 `EXSKALIBUR – Euclid-Cross-SKA: Likelihood Inference Building for Universe's Research', Grant No.\ 20222BBYB9, CUP C53D2300131 0006, and from the European Union -- Next Generation EU.
+FP also acknowledges support from the FCT project ``BEYLA -- BEYond LAmbda" with ref. number PTDC/FIS-AST/0054/2021.